joost-de-vries/sbt-typescript/README.md

   - Also it allows setting of all `tsc` options.
 Even the undocumented ones.
   - And it allows you to switch between `sbt-typescript` and `tsc`.
  - [x] allows resolution of module imports against webjars.
 Since every Angular2 application uses ES6 module imports this is obviously an important requirement.
- - [x] allows for including typings files in the build.
+ - [x] ~allows for including typings files in the build.
 This is essential for compilation to ES5 because the standard ES5 lib doesn't have some types that f.i.
 Angular2 needs.
-These types are offered for ES5 by ao ES6-shims.
+These types are offered for ES5 by ao ES6-shims.~  Typings are obsolete: thankfully typescript type definitions are delivered now by plain npm.
  - [x] allows for suppression of compilation errors.
 This may seem strange to people coming from conventional statically typed languages.
 But the `tsc` lives in an untyped world.
 So it _will_ emit perfectly functional code even if some types can't be checked.
 Suppression of a specific error is particularly useful if one's using a library for which type information is not available.
  - [x] supports writing unittests in typescript
  - [x] uses Typescript 2.0